Riverwalk Map & Points of Interest

 - The Plaza Down Under on the Riverwalk - A perfect location for community events, festivals, markets and entertainment, the Plaza is tucked under the east span of the Indiantown Road Bridge.
 Free public parking.

-- Riverwalk Entertainment District - Harbourside Place offers a unique waterside community gathering spot for shopping, dining, entertainment, and events, and includes the Wyndam Hotel and marina.
+- Riverwalk Entertainment District - Harbourside Place oers a unique, waterside community gathering spot that includes shopping, entertainment and dining.
+The Wyndham Hotel is also located on site.

-- Burt Reynolds Park - Nestled between the Intracoastal and the "Oxbow" waterway, this park offers boat access to Jupiter's waterways.
-A future extension of the Riverwalk will wander through the park.
+- Burt Reynolds Park - Nestled between the Intracoastal and the "Oxbow" waterways, this park offers boat access to Jupiter's many waterways.
+The park is also home to the River Center, which features live aquatic tanks, interactive exhibits and touch tanks.
+Visitors can learn about the Loxahachee River, Florida’s first Wild and Scenic River.

 - Inlet Village - Future plans for this seaside village will be inspired by the history and character of its once active fishing industry.
 With the historic Jupiter Lighthouse as a backdrop, views from the planned shopping promenade will be hard to match.

-- Inlet Village Marina - Public slips are available for visitors arriving by boat for water access to Inlet Village.
+- Inlet Village Marina - A small public access park along the Jupiter “Oxbow” River, public day docks are available for visitors arriving by boat for water access to Inlet Village.
+The area also has a kayak launch.

 Riverwalk Attractions Jupiter Inlet Lighthouse & Museum - Enjoy Jupiter's history by touring our exhibit "5,000 Years on the Loxahatchee" and make sure to check out the Gift Shop, both located in the historic Naval Housing Building.
 Climb the